This post may contain affiliate links. Please read my disclosure for more information.

 Seeing that there is a character limit imposed on blog description length, a well-written one rules out unnecessary words or filler words.

-The choice of words used should be considered carefully and chosen for maximum effect.
+The choice of words used should be considered carefully and chosen for maximum effect for an effective blog description.

 Provide Proof and Credentials